1. Contact addresses

 12. Social Media

-We are present on social media platforms and other online platforms to communicate with interested individuals and to inform about our activities and operations.
+We are present on social media platforms and other online platforms to communicate with interested persons and to inform about our activities and operations.
 In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).

 13. Services from Third Parties